30 years on, martyred IAF officials to get justice as trial against Yasin Malik is set to begin

 In 1995, he was granted a stay on trial by a single bench of the Jammu and Kashmir High Court as there was no TADA court in Srinagar.

-In 2008, Malik approached a special court saying that the trial should be shifted to Srinagar as he was facing lot of problems of security in view of the Amarnath row -- an agitation which had divided people of Kashmir and Jammu on religious lines over the issue of leasing out land to outsiders during the annual pilgrimage.
+In 2008, Malik approached a special court saying that the trial should be shifted to Srinagar as he was facing a lot of problems of security in view of the Amarnath row -- an agitation which had divided people of Kashmir and Jammu on religious lines over the issue of leasing out land to outsiders during the annual pilgrimage.
 The CBI filed objections and opposed the application, which was rejected by an order dated April 20, 2009.

-Finally, decks were cleared this April for the trial of Malik in Jammu in the two cases after standing counsel for the CBI Monika Kohli argued before the Jammu and Kashmir High Court that the agency had opposed transfer of cases to Srinagar which was rejected.
+Finally, decks were cleared this April for the trial of Malik in Jammu in the two cases after standing counsel for the CBI Monika Kohli argued before the Jammu and Kashmir High Court that the agency had opposed the transfer of cases to Srinagar which was rejected.

 She also informed the court that petitions challenging the order of TADA court were filed with the high court but these could not be heard.
-Highlighting the CBI objections, Kohli also informed Justice Sanjay Kumar Gupta that the TADA court is Srinagar was abolished and the designated court in Jammu was given jurisdiction throughout the state with headquarters at Jammu in May 1990.
+Highlighting the CBI objections, Kohli also informed Justice Sanjay Kumar Gupta that the TADA court in Srinagar was abolished and the designated court in Jammu was given jurisdiction throughout the state with headquarters at Jammu in May 1990.

 In a 27-page judgment, Justice Gupta, while vacating the order by a single bench, said, "...
 From bare perusal of contents of petitions and relief sought therein, one can definitely come to conclusion that petitioners (Malik) have sought transfer of their cases from designated court Jammu to additional court at Srinagar, which is not permissible under law."

 Air Force employees were fired upon by terrorists in which 40 of them, including a woman, received serious injuries and four personnel were killed on the spot.
-On completion of investigation, a charge sheet was filed on August 31, 1990 against Malik and five others before the designated TADA court in Jammu.
+On completion of the investigation, a charge sheet was filed on August 31, 1990, against Malik and five others before the designated TADA court in Jammu.

 With Yasin Malik in jail, NIA puts his wife on notice for upping anti-India propaganda

 The second case relates to the kidnapping of Rubiya Syed.
-She was going to her house at Nowgam when she was abducted by some unidentified terrorists travelling in the same mini bus.
+She was going to her house at Nowgam when she was abducted by some unidentified terrorists travelling in the same minibus.

-She taken to some unknown place and the militants threatened to kill her in case their demands were not met.
+She was taken to some unknown place and the militants threatened to kill her in case their demands were not met.

 They brandished guns and pistols, creating panic among the passengers.